Management Consulting · Executive Advisory · Leadership Architecture

 A Tier A Execution Friction Audit runs over two to three weeks.
 It begins with a structured diagnostic conversation with the engagement sponsor — establishing the transformation context, the symptoms being observed, and the organisational landscape.

-The output is a precise written diagnostic and a 90-day Execution Stabilisation Plan, presented in a readout session with the leadership team.
+The output is a precise Execution Friction Map™ and a 90-day Execution Stabilisation Plan, presented in a senior-led readout session with the leadership team.
 Many organisations proceed to a Tier B engagement from there.
 Others implement the plan independently.
-Both are valid outcomes — and either represents a successful audit.
+The measure of a successful audit is not which path follows — it is whether the leadership team leaves with a more precise understanding of their situation than they arrived with.

 How long does a typical engagement run?